jundalisay/superb/content/en/research/mohammad/quran/sura-009a.md

 gain understanding of the religion, and to no- tify their people when they have returned to them, that they may beware.
-123. O you who believe!
-Fight those of the dis- believers who attack you, and let them find severity in you, and know that Allah is with the righteous.
+123. Muslims,  Fight those of the dis- believers who attack you, and let them find severity in you, and know that Allah is with the righteous.